 1. Information that you provide to us

 You provide us with information, including personal data, when you use the Services.
-In particular, when you register for the Services and create a user account, communicate with us, request and use a service that we provide, complete certain transactions or subscribe to B2B Services or B2C Services, promotional communications or media alerts.
+In particular, when you register for the Services and create a user account, communicate with us, request,use or otherwise interact with a service or other initiative that we provide, complete certain transactions or subscribe to B2B Services or B2C Services, promotional communications or media alerts.
 “B2B Services” means those Services that are online professional services and business resources.
 “B2C Services” means Services that are engagement and information services.

 a) Registration data